getreu/tp-note/docs/source/tpnote--manpage.md

 * '`tmpl.annotate_file_content`'

-In general, the templates are designed in a way, that the text input stream -usually originating from the clipboard- ends up in the body of the note file, whereas the environment -such as the username- ends up in the header of the note file.
+In general, the templates are designed in a way, that the text input stream - usually originating from the clipboard - ends up in the body of the note file, whereas the environment - such as the username - ends up in the header of the note file.

 Once the content of the new note is set by one of the content templates,